Elhussein-Hamed/PostmanToRetrofit2-v2/README.md

 # PostmanToRetrofit2
-This is an Android Studio plugin which can generate Retrofit2's java code from Postman's collection.
+This is an Android Studio plugin which can generate Retrofit2's Java/Kotlin code from Postman's collection.

 ## Install
 ### From Android Studio plugin marketplace